Anteverted Uterus

 Diagnosis of Anteverted Uterus

 Diagnosing an Anteverted Uterus typically occurs during a routine pelvic examination or imaging tests, such as ultrasound or MRI.
 During the pelvic exam, your gynaecologist may feel the forward tilt of the uterus.
 Ultrasound imaging provides a clearer view of the uterus’s position and can confirm the anteverted position.
 In some cases, an MRI may be used for a more detailed examination.
-These diagnostic methods are non-invasive and help gynaecologist understand the anatomical position of the uterus, ensuring that any issue you are facing is appropriately addressed.
+These diagnostic methods are non-invasive and help gynecologists understand the anatomical position of the uterus, ensuring that any issue you are facing is appropriately addressed.

 Treatment of Anteverted Uterus